|Nutrition Facts (per serving)|

-- Peel as many cloves as it takes to fill the jar you are working with.
+Peel as many garlic cloves as it takes to fill a 1-pint jar.

-- Create a salt brine by dissolving the salt in the water.
-Use ½ teaspoon of sea salt for each cup of non-chlorinated water.
+In a small bowl, create a salt brine by dissolving the salt in the water.

-- Put the lid on the jar loosely and set it on your kitchen counter.
-Alternatively, use one of these methods to keep the garlic submerged.
+Screw the lid loosely on the jar and set it on your kitchen counter.

-- It might take a few days to a week for fermentation to begin.
-You can tell when you see tiny bubbles in the brine.
+It might take a few days to a week for fermentation to begin.
+You will see tiny bubbles in the brine.
 After a bit, the brine will take on a lovely golden-brown color.

-- When you are out of the garlic cloves, save the brine.
-Garlic brine is amazing!
-Add a drop or two to savory cocktails like Bloody Marys, sprinkle in dressings or marinades, or blend with melted butter for a quick and easy garlic butter.
+- When you finish the garlic, save the brine.
+Add a drop or two to savory cocktails like bloody Marys, sprinkle in dressings or marinades, or blend with melted butter for quick and easy garlic butter.

 The fermented garlic should stay in the brine and be refrigerated in a tightly sealed jar for no longer than two months.